Thesis

 Industry and Investor Tailwinds

 The broader market environment has also been favorable.
 In 2024, venture capital interest in AI developer tools accelerated.
 Large funding rounds included $10 billion raised by Databricks and $260 million raised by Glean Technologies, reflecting sustained demand for enterprise AI solutions.
 Overall, AI represented more than 60% of all venture funding in Q4 2024.
-If this momentum continues through 2025 and beyond, Cognition may have opportunities to secure further capital, form strategic partnerships, or pursue acquisitions to enhance Devin’s capabilities.
+This momentum has continued in 2025, with investors increasingly favoring agentic systems over single-function copilots.
+As enterprises move from experimentation to production deployment, demand is shifting toward AI systems that can execute multi-step tasks autonomously, integrate with internal tooling, and operate within security and compliance constraints.
+This trend aligns closely with Cognition’s product direction, strengthening its ability to secure further capital, form strategic partnerships, or pursue acquisitions to enhance Devin’s capabilities.

 Early-Mover Advantage